 There’s no Easter without painted eggs.
 While the Orthodox religion considers the red eggs as a symbol of the suffering Jesus Christ endured, most Romanians paint them because it’s fun and traditional.
-Plus, you get to enter an egg knocking competition each of the three Easter days.
+Plus, you get to enter an egg-knocking competition each of the three Easter days.

-Photo via https://commons.wikimedia.org
+Photo source: https://commons.wikimedia.org

 This traditional cheesecake, known locally as pasca, is the sweetest part of Easter.
 Although the recipe varies from region to region, it’s usually made with lots of fresh and sweet cow cheese.
-In case you’re planning to cook it, our suggestion is to buy fresh cheese from the local agro-market instead of the light supermarket version.
+In case you’re planning to cook it, our suggestion is to buy fresh cheese from the local farmers’ market instead of the light supermarket version.
 Either way, you’ll have plenty of fun making it.

-Photo by Theron LaBounty
+Photo credits Theron LaBounty

 Romanian Easter is one of the few holidays when locals replace pork.
 Lamb is preferred instead, and you’ll find a diversity of lamb dishes in every house this time of the year.
-The most common and delicious dishes are the lamb steak cooked slowly and patiently in the oven, lamb borsch and the favorite drob de miel, a mouth-watering mixture of lamb organs, onion, garlic and plenty of green herbs like red orach, parsley and dill.
+The most common and delicious dishes are the lamb steak cooked slowly and patiently in the oven, lamb borsch, and the favorite drob de miel, a mouth-watering mixture of lamb organs, onion, garlic, and plenty of green herbs like red orach, parsley, and dill.

-Photo by Nitu Iulian
+Photo credits Nitu Iulian

-Photo by Diana Muntean
+Photo credits Diana Muntean

-This traditional sweet bread is omnipresent whether it’s Easter, Christmas or some other religious holidays.
+This traditional sweet bread is omnipresent whether it’s Easter, Christmas, or some other religious holidays.
 Romanian people simply love it.
 Nonetheless, it’s also one of the trickiest sweets to prepare and many emotions are involved each time someone is baking cozonac.

-Photo by Paul Istoan
+Photo credits Paul Istoan

 Lighter than traditional Christmas food, Romanian Easter food goes hand in hand with the fresh salads and vegetables so abundant this time of the year in Romania.
 We hope you’ll have a great culinary experience and a great Easter in Romania.